 - Talk to someone who has held the position recently.
 To view a current list of Board members, which includes the President-Elect and the Division Councilor, go to the Board page on YALSA's web site.

-- Contact the Nominating Committee to ask any questions that you may have.
+- Contact the Board Development Committee Chair to ask any questions that you may have.

 - There are lots of issues for you to consider before you throw your hat in the ring.